Rage Against The Machine, Travis Scott, Frank Ocean to headline Coachella 2020

 Coachella has released its lineup for 2020, led by headliners Rage Against The Machine, Travis Scott and Frank Ocean.
 Find the full poster below.

-Travis Scott will headline Saturday on April 11 and 18, supported by Thom Yorke (doing a Tomorrow’s Modern Boxes set), Flume, 21 Savage, Danny Elfman, DaBaby, Summer Walker and more. black midi, beabadoobee, Ezra Collective, girl in red, Fontaines D.C., Anna Calvi and more play on Saturday as well.
+Travis Scott will headline Saturday on April 11 and 18, supported by Thom Yorke (doing a Tomorrow’s Modern Boxes set), 21 Savage, Danny Elfman, DaBaby, Summer Walker and more.

 Finally, Frank Ocean will headline Sunday on April 12 and 19, supported by Lana Del Rey, Lil Uzi Vert, Daniel Caesar, FKA Twigs, Ari Lennox, Fatboy Slim, Lil Nas X, Denzel Curry, Yungblud and more.